 New London Community Meal Center

-Provides free healthy meals to New London residents who cannot afford it.
-CC students participate in preparing, serving, and cleaning up after Lunch and Dinner.
+Provides free, healthy meals to New London residents who cannot afford it.
+Connecticut College students participate in preparing, serving, and cleaning up after lunch and dinner.
 Lunch is served five days per week and dinner is served six days per week.

 A health care and educational organization that provides services to men and women.
 Volunteers assist with educational services, prepare client charts, file lab results, and assist with the function of reception areas.

 Provides services to victims of domestic violence and sexual assault.
 Students assist with group work and special projects, provide childcare, and tutor women and children.
 Volunteers also help with the center’s transitional housing units.